 Supporting clubs, societies and their members

 The student groups affiliation process was the main driver for the move to a new digital platform as it had been heavily reliant on manual data entry and forms.
 The new process will soon be completely online and, while clubs and societies are independent from the SRC as they can choose to have their own bank account or make use of the SRC’s, the new website and the digital resources available online have been enthusiastically received by student group committees.
 All the information they need to run their own finances is easily accessible as is the training and support the SRC offers to committee members.

 Mandatory and optional training sessions are all available on the website with senior office bearers obligated to complete mandatory induction training.
 On completion, they gain access to more features within the MSL System which benefits their group and members.
 All the training events are promoted in the clubs and societies area including event sign ups which augment the SRC’s engagement and participation reporting.

 Boosting skills and employability

 SRC Volunteering also has its own dedicated section on the new website and the team has made the most of their new digital home to promote events, such as the Volunteering Fair, activities, workshops and the many ways University of Glasgow students can volunteer their time.
-Using MSL Volunteering & Employability, the team is able to promote participation opportunities include community outreach with clubs and societies, the student media groups and Freshers Helpers as well as the opportunities advertised by external volunteering partners.
+Using MSL Volunteering & Employability, the team is able to promote participation opportunities including community outreach with clubs and societies, the student media groups and Freshers Helpers as well as the opportunities advertised by external volunteering partners.
 Currently, SRC Volunteering staff manage admin on behalf of their partners but they will soon take advantage of the secure access the MSL System offers to providers so that they can add, update and view their opportunities and applicants directly.